The Music of Ostad Elahi

 Before anything else, I would like to repeat the beautiful phrase that Professor Morris quoted to conclude his lecture on Ostad Elahi's system of thought:

 I have spoken to each person within the limits of his or her understanding, but I have not yet told anyone what lies in my heart.
-(Words of Truth)
+(Traces of Truth)

 Perhaps that which he could not express with words he said through his music.
 If Nour Ali Elahi was called "Ostad," it is because he was truly a master in the highest sense of the term, as we have witnessed throughout the course of this symposium.
 This title, however, is all the more fitting when it references his music, as he had attained a level in this art that is truly noteworthy.